 Some may be surprised to realise that a respectable Jewish woman was engaged in a trade in the 1st century AD.
 This is because many false ideas about the lives of Bible women have crept into our modern imagination, ideas that have little bearing on reality.

-Lynn Cohick (2009:232-238) cites evidence from New Testament times that shows that women were shopkeepers and vendors, jewelry makers, fullers and dyers, and at least one woman was a blacksmith.
-In the Greco-Roman world – the setting of the New Testament – women could work in just about every profession.
+Lynn Cohick (2009:232-238) cites evidence from New Testament times that shows that women were shopkeepers and vendors, jewellery makers, fullers and dyers, and at least one woman we know of was a blacksmith.
+In the Greco-Roman world, the setting of the New Testament, women could work in just about every profession.
 A women could not be a soldier or a Roman senator, however.

 Image: Relief of a women grocer.
 Ostia, Italy.

 Even some wealthy women worked.
 Lydia was a wealthy business woman.
 She was engaged in the lucrative trade of dealing with purple cloth.
 The purple dye was rare, and the dyed cloth was very expensive.
 Only the most elite and richest people wore purple clothes, so the cloth was a symbol of power and prestige (cf. Judg.
 8:26; Esth.
 8:15; Prov.
 31:22; Luke 16:19).
 As well as being a business woman, Lydia appears to have been the one in charge of her household.